Okanagan Chefs Association

 I am Jeremy Luypen, Chairman of the Okanagan Chefs Association and Past President for the last 4 years.
 I am also the Western Vice President of the Canadian Culinary Federation.
 I work at Summerhill Winery as the Director of Culinary and Hospitality.
 I moved to Kelowna in 1995 for post-secondary studies and found my way to the Culinary Program.
 I have spent time working up down done the Okanagan Valley.
 I also spent 12 years as an Instructor at Okanagan College.

 Highlights included being the chef/owner of Terrafina at Hester Creek and opening up that place was amazing, with stops and the Hotel Eldorado, and a few golf courses along the way, I found my way to Summerhill Winery.
-The Team we have here is one of my favourites of all time, with a garden at your doorstep and wine in your glass it makes for some fun days.
+The Team we have here is one of my favorites of all time, with a garden at your doorstep and wine in your glass it makes for some fun days.

 In my downtime I enjoy spending time with my wife and kids, having an 18-year-old and a 3-year-old gives life some different perspective.
 I love being part of the OCA I believe if you are going to live in a community you might as well be involved in it and try and make it a better place.
-Volunteering and being amongst friends and giving back through feeding people and help raise money all while doing something you love is a pretty cool experience.
+Volunteering and being amongst friends and giving back through feeding people and helping raise money all while doing something you love is a pretty cool experience.

 Board Member at Large